todogroup/glossary/content/en/style-guide/_index.md

 ## Minimal Viable Definition

-Our goal is to make it really easy for anyone to understand cloud native terms.
+Our goal is to make it really easy for anyone to understand OSPO terms.
 As such, we focus on simplicity.
 That means using clear and simple language with examples anyone who uses technology can relate to (more to that below) but also providing a *minimal viable definition*, at least from a technical point of view.
 We don't want to save on context and examples — after all, those things help the reader understand the concept — but if a technical detail is not needed to understand it, we'll skip it.